 If there are budget and time constraints, consider using social media to validate your product idea.

-Once the demand for the idea in the market is validated and the demo finalized, the next step is outlining in detail the step-by-step strategy of how to get the idea to market.
+Once the market demand for the idea is validated and the demo finalized, the next step is outlining in detail the step-by-step strategy for getting the idea to market.
 This will require research and planning of the technical aspects, including manufacturing, logistics, distribution, marketing, and sales, as well as a breakdown of the financials involved.
-The roadmap must demonstrate that the commercialization process is lean, optimized, and a worthwhile investment.
-Besides the technical aspects, it’s also crucial to engage the hearts and minds of potential investors or decision-makers.
-That’s the next step.

 For storytelling tips: